Requirements for Undergraduate Degrees

 A candidate for a baccalaureate degree must present a minimum of 120 semester hours (except where otherwise noted in degree program descriptions).
 A minimum overall cumulative grade point average of C (grade point average of 2.00) must be made in all courses taken, and an overall cumulative grade point average of at least 2.00 must be attained in the major except in those programs requiring a grade point average above 2.00.
 Grades in all courses taken, including failing grades (except courses in which grade forgiveness was applied), are counted when calculating a student’s cumulative grade point average.
 Grades in all courses taken in the major, including failing grades, are counted when calculating a student’s grade point average in the major.
 Students completing a minor must have a minimum overall cumulative grade point average of 2.00 in all courses taken toward the minor.

 A student who seeks a bachelor’s degree from Old Dominion University must, in addition to meeting other requirements of the University, earn a minimum of 25 percent of the total number of credits required for the degree (for example, 30 credits in a 120-credit degree program) through on- or off-campus instruction.
 This must include a minimum of 12 credit hours of upper-level courses in the declared major program.
 Some program residency requirements exceed the University minimum.
+Courses taken at Old Dominion University (as the host institution) through the Virginia Tidewater Consortium do not count toward resident credit.
 The responsibility for meeting the requirements for a degree rests with the student.

 College Requirements